Trades Embrace Robotics on Construction Sites

 “We looked at all different aspects of bringing robotics to the construction industry and after an in-depth effort and analysis, we settled on the bricklaying trade and masonry because of the challenges from a labor standpoint,” says Peters.
 “It is a very physically demanding trade.
 It’s very repetitive.
 You have motion injuries, you’re carrying a lot of weight, so it’s a good opportunity to incorporate robotics and automation.”

 Podkaminer is a registered architect and construction industry veteran with 50-plus years in institutional, industrial and residential building.
 Peters comes from the manufacturing world.
-With a bachelor’s and master’s in chemical engineering, he worked as a process engineer for Intel and General Motors, and most recently, as a manufacturing engineer for RIA member Progressive Machine & Design (PMD).
+With a bachelor’s and master’s in chemical engineering, he worked as a process engineer for Intel and General Motors, and most recently, as a manufacturing engineer for A3 member Progressive Machine & Design (PMD).

 Lighten Your Load, Boost Productivity